 Wondering whether or not you should adopt a wire haired dachshund?
-Their pretty eyes and friendly wagging tails make these dogs almost impossible to pass by.
+These dogs are almost impossible to ignore with their beautiful eyes and friendly wagging tails.

 Whether you are looking for a friend or a family member, dachshunds can pleasantly surprise you with their abilities.
 We are offering you a chance to learn important things about this breed, so you can make a smart decision about adoption.

 A wire haired dachshund is a dog of medium size.
 The’re characterized by short legs, hard, wiry coats, a bearded face, and fluffy eyebrows.

 Most people opt to keep the beard and mustache full, their ears smooth, and the coat less than an inch long.

 Wire haired dachshunds were first bred in the late 19th century in Germany.
 Dachshunds were bred as hunting dogs, as their small stature and slim build made it easy for them to slip into small areas to track animals.

 Wire haired versions actually came long after the original.
 The wire haired variety’s wiry coat is believed to have come from breeding smooth haired dachshunds with terriers.

 They were mainly a European dog until 1887 when they exploded in popularity in the United States.
 In the early 20th century, they were one of the top 10 breeds shown at some of the most popular dog shows.